saverio-negro/higher-lower-app/README.md

 <hr>

 <p>
   Are you well-versed at comparing famous people and their "success" in terms of Instagram followers?
-Well, could it be, you got quite good a sense of popularity, or you have been spending too much time liking posts on instagram. 🤨
+Well, could it be, you got quite good a sense of popularity, or you have been spending too much time liking celebrities' posts on instagram. 🤨
 </p>

 <p>